keptn/keptn.github.io/content/docs/0.7.x/manage/git_upstream/index.md

 Select one of the four options and make sure to have the Git **user**, **token**, and **remote url** before continuing.

 ### GitHub

-:warning: Since new GitHub repositories are created with the default branch `main` instead of `master`, please manually create a `master` branch in your GitHub repo.

 <details><summary>Create user, token, and repository</summary>
 <p>